Infrared Inspections by Certified Inspectors, Mineola NY

 “Really checked out the house from top to bottom…”

-When buying or selling a home, don’t settle for less than the top standards we offer.
+When buying or selling a real estate, don’t settle for less than the top standards we offer.
 Our inspectors are certified, professionally trained and equipped with cutting-edge equipment – so you get the best service at the best price.
 We pay attention to detail and the state of building materials that an untrained eye would not be able to notice.
 For example without the use of an infrared camera, the poor wall insulation in the photo on the left would not be noticed and thus cause trouble in the future.

 Common House Issues & Defects Often Discovered During Reviews